StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 {% endtab %}
 {% endtabs %}

-You can [create a custom monitor function](../custom-functions/monitor-functions.md) to customize how StackState processes the 4T data.
+You can [create a custom monitor function](../custom-functions/monitor-functions.md) to customize how StackState processes 4T data.

 ### Run interval